Elohim00/Elohimanalyst/README.md

-# Blinkit Sales Performance Dashboard Analysis
+# Blinkit Sales Performance and Customer Satisfaction Dashboard Analysis

 ## Introduction

-**Title: Blinkit Sales and Customer Satisfaction Dashboard Analysis**

 **Introduction:**
 This project involves an in-depth analysis of Blinkit's sales performance and customer satisfaction using a comprehensive dashboard created in Power BI.
 The primary objective is to provide actionable insights into sales trends, product performance, and customer satisfaction metrics to inform strategic decision-making and enhance business performance.
 The dashboard includes various visualizations that present key performance indicators (KPIs) and detailed analyses of different aspects of the business.